 I/O ports — Use the BIOS to determine the I/O port address during PCI PNP (Plug and Play) configuration.

 Memory addresses — Use the upper memory address space, typically greater than 2 GB.

 A device board supports either I/O port or memory-mapped access to onboard registers.
-See the board manufacturer's register programming documentation.
+See the register programming documentation from the board manufacturer.